WebGLTools/GL-Shader-Validator/README.md

 ## Installation

+**You can, and probably should, install GL Shader Validator via [Package Control](http://wbond.net/sublime_packages/package_control)**

-Right now you need to clone this repo into your packages folder (typically ~/Library/Application Support/Sublime Text 2/Packages).
+If you would like to install it manually, clone this repo into your packages folder (typically ~/Library/Application Support/Sublime Text 2/Packages).

 ```